 Working with security providers

-We work with security providers in accordance with the Voluntary Principles and our own Security Standard.
+We work with security providers in accordance with the Voluntary Principles on Security and Human Rights (the Voluntary Principles) and our own Security Standard.

-We require our assets to conduct risk assessments for conflict and security concerns.
-All assets that will utilise security providers must align their practices with the Voluntary Principles.
-This includes engaging private and public security providers on our expectations for the conduct of personnel deployed at our assets and agreeing a mechanism for incident investigation and escalation.
-It is our preference to document these expectations in a Memorandum of Understanding.
+We require our industrial assets to conduct risk assessments for conflict and security concerns.
+All industrial assets that utilise security providers must align their practices with the Voluntary Principles.
+This includes engaging private and public security providers on our expectations for the conduct of personnel deployed at our industrial assets and agreeing a mechanism for incident investigation and escalation.
+Our preference is to document these expectations in a Memorandum of Understanding.

-All security personnel are expected to complete locally appropriate training to improve their understanding of human rights and our expectations for their conduct.
+We expect all security personnel to complete locally appropriate training to improve their understanding of human rights and our expectations for their conduct.
 Training will typically address issues such as use of force, use of equipment and conduct in situations of public unrest.

-Assets are required to manage processes for stakeholders to express concerns related to security activities.
+Our industrial assets are required to manage processes for stakeholders to express concerns related to security activities.
 The mechanisms may include regular meetings between security management and communities, existing complaints and grievance mechanisms, or dedicated hotlines or mailboxes for security issues.
 We review and investigate all complaints; where they concern the conduct of public security officers deployed on our concessions, we escalate these with the relevant chain of command.
-Assets consult with other companies, government officials and wider civil society to share their experiences with private security firms.
+Our industrial assets consult with other companies, government officials and wider civil society to share their experiences with private security firms.

-When we identify higher security risks, we screen our security contractors’ human rights performance and their ability to comply with our Policy.
+We screen our security contractors’ human rights performance and their ability to comply with our standards.
 We also reference the Voluntary Principles in contracts or memoranda of understanding with security providers.

-We detail the standards we expect of all our suppliers in our Supplier Standards .
-Our standards align with ICMM principles and international standards, the ILO conventions and the UNGPs.
+We detail the standards we expect of all our suppliers in our Supplier Code of Conduct, which aligns with ICMM’s Principles and international standards, such as ILO conventions and the UN Guiding Principles.
 We also monitor private security providers to ensure they operate in a manner consistent with our standards.